discourse/wp-discourse/readme.txt

 This will override Discourse's native (and powerful) login flow and is only recommended for use cases that strictly require such a setup, e.g. a site that is already using WordPress for large scale user management.

+###Note

+The WP Discourse plugin requires PHP version 5.4.0 and greater.
+If >=PHP-5.4.0 is not available, the plugin installation will fail.

 ###Contact